Alternator or Battery Failure: How to Diagnose and Save Money

 Quick Basics

-Using the process of elimination, find the culprit by bypassing the battery’s role and jump-starting your car.
+Using the process of elimination, find the culprit by bypassing the battery and jump starting your car.

 So, if the engine starts, but dies immediately, your alternator probably isn’t keeping your battery charged.
 Next, if a jump or boost, starts your car and keeps your car running.
-But, the car can’t start again off of its own power, a dead battery is probably your answer.
+But, the car can’t start again off of its own power.
+Then, a dead battery is probably your answer.

 Alternator Function And Failure